 How We Evaluated Mobile Payment Apps for Stripe

 We started with 30 apps as seen on Stripe’s Trusted Partners page, as well as on search results on the Google Play and Apple App stores.
 Then we narrowed it down to those that processed payments (as opposed to simply sending links) and scored high on both platforms.
 From there, we looked at transaction pricing, ability to use card readers or use your phone as a card reader, payouts, ability to accept payments, and other functions.

 Once we had a core list of candidates, we hand-tested each for ease of onboarding, sending and receiving payments, and other important retail tasks.
 The five above proved the best for features and ease of use, with Collect for Stripe coming in as best overall.

 When testing each of the payment apps, we experienced a delay waiting for the verification code when we were required to reconnect to our Stripe account.
 Sometimes the delay took a minute or more.
 You may want to plan for that when getting ready to take payments.

-We chose Collect as the best overall Stripe payment app for mobile.
+We chose Collect for Stripe as the best overall Stripe payments app for mobile.
 While it lacks a POS system, it nonetheless collects customer and inventory information, which syncs with Stripe.
 It has the most payment modifications—such as adding service charges—and users on both Apple and Android gave it very high marks.
 It’s free to download, so give it a try today.